 The Arviem services allow among other benefits the independent calculation of the estimated time of arrival (ETA) as well as anytime visibility of the actual position of all cargo in transit.

 With the data coming from the cargo directly, at the edge of the supply chain, Arviem is independent from any data sources of any other party in the supply chain, that “aren’t up-to-date” quoting Peter’s article again.

-With a very user-friendly cargo monitoring dashboard, shippers will not be faced with the challenges described by Mike Simon:
+With a very user-friendly cargo monitoring dashboard, shippers will not be faced with the challenges and disruptions described by Mike Simon: